karledenstal/HARBINGER/README.md

     - By default 3 quests before Blood's Honor
 - Restores Aelas Animal pelt radiant quest
 - Tell Aela the Giant was dead before you even got there
-- Allows you to set a minimum player level to meet before each story quest (not implemented)
+- Allows you to set a minimum player level to meet before each story quest
     - By default set to lvl 1 for Proving Honor
     - By default set to lvl 5 for Silver Hand
     - By default set to lvl 10 for Blood's Honor
-- Allows you to take more than one radiant quest at a time (Not implemented, maybe not possible)
 - Better radiant quest rewards.
 (Not implemented)
+    - Set base gold reward for Radiant quests

 ## Gameplay changes